Putin's oil tsar emerged from shadows to wield vast power

-A man with no energy industry background, Sechin has served for two years as boss of Rosneft (ROSN.MM), a state-controlled company that under Putin swallowed up Russian oil assets to become the biggest publicly listed oil producer in the world.
+A man with no energy industry background, Sechin has served for two years as boss of Rosneft, a state-controlled company that under Putin swallowed up Russian oil assets to become the biggest publicly listed oil producer in the world.

 A close lieutenant of Putin’s for more than two decades, Sechin is the most important figure among a list of Russians whose U.S. assets were frozen on Monday as part of sanctions intended to push Moscow to stop supporting a pro-Russian uprising in eastern Ukraine.